grafana/pyroscope/docs/sources/operators-guide/configure/configure-object-storage-backend.md

 Grafana Phlare can use different object storage services to persist blocks containing the profiles data.
 Blocks are flushed by ingesters [on disk]({{<relref "./configure-disk-storage.md">}}) first then are uploaded to object store.
-> The storage is still in development and querying from object store is not yet implemented.
+> The long term storage is still in development and querying from object store is not yet implemented.

 The supported backends are: